 It seems something more is needed for LTE though as w3g does not have the

 SIM card visible.
 For the w3g modem, there's some earlier information

 available here, and some reviews here and here.

 Droid 4 has a motorola custom PMIC called cpcap.
 It's connected over

 SPI and controls things like regulators, USB and audio.
 Linux v4.11 will

-have basic MFD CPCAP driver merged.
-And the related regulator driver is also
+have a basic MFD CPCAP driver the related regulator driver merged and

 Quite a few of the devices on droid 4 can be supported with just a

 dts configuration.
 For the droid 4 related patches currently queued into

 Linux next for merging into the mainline Linux kernel during the next merge